 It’s pretty much the same as driving a petrol or diesel car.
-They’re easier to drive than a manual, and most drivers quickly get the hang of things.
+They’re easier to drive than a manual, and most drivers quickly get the hang of it.

-- It’s just like an automatic: there’s no gearstick, just a selector to choose between park, drive and reverse.
-Press the accelerator to speed up, press the brake to slow down.
+- It’s just like an automatic: there’s no gearstick, just a selector to choose between park, drive, neutral and reverse.
+Press the accelerator to speed up, press the brake to slow down

 - It’s nippy.
-They accelerate quickly because you get power straight away.
-It takes a bit of time to get used to, so some cars have ‘chill’ or ‘eco’ modes you can start with.
+They accelerate quickly because you get instant power.
+It takes a bit of time to get used to, so some cars have “chill” or “eco” modes you can start with

 - It doesn’t coast.
-When you slow down they use technology called ‘regenerative braking’ to turn your speed into battery power.
+When you slow down, it uses technology called “regenerative braking” to charge the battery.
 It makes things much more efficient and saves brake wear, but it feels a bit different.

 Do you need a special licence for electric cars?

-No – you can just use a normal UK driving licence.
+No – all that’s needed is a normal UK driving licence.

 Are electric cars safe?